infrasonar/docs/docs/collectors/probes/dns.md

 ## Introduction

-The DNS probe monitors DNS servers and can even monitor changes to specific DNS records.
+The DNS probe is a synthetic monitor and can even monitor changes to specific DNS records.

 ## Features